phastmike/tags/README.md

 # Tagger

-A GNOME text tagger inpired by the [TextAnalysisTool.NET](https://textanalysistool.github.io/) tool.
+A GNOME text tagger inspired by the [TextAnalysisTool.NET](https://textanalysistool.github.io/) tool.

 The main goal is to aid log analysis by tagging lines with user defined colors.